mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-33 -- Rep. Marc A. Veasey (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-33)
 ### Committees
-Marc A. Veasey is the #24 Republican on the House Committee on Energy and Commerce
+Marc A. Veasey is the #24 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```